 Try to set aside time to munch on these each day to ensure your body is getting the nutrients it needs.
 If the appetite problems persist, document any weight changes and check in with your doctor ASAP.
-You can find more information about how food interacts with ADHD medication in this YouTube video and in this blog.

 3. Mood changes